It’s no secret that status pages are an effective way to keep your customers informed.

 Secondly, a good status page is organized, easy to read, and easy to navigate.
 If not, it can make it inconvenient for users to try and find out what their issue is.
 It helps if the page is eye-catching without being overbearing, possibly by including banners or images that are spatially effective and not too large.

-A: A status page is primarily for transparency between your services and your users.
-If an issue occurs, your users can head to your status page and understand the issue quickly.
+A status page’s main purpose is for transparency between your services and your users.
+If an issue occurs, a status page provides your users with information to understand the issue quickly.
 Without one, they are left in the dark, and as a result, can lose trust in you over time.

-A: If you want to create a status page for your website or business, you need to go to a status page provider.
+If you want to create a website status page, you need to go to a status page provider.
 The most common providers in our list are StatusGator and Atlassian.
 StatusGator allows you to aggregate your services (and third-party services) into one place.
 It also contains many customizable features that you can use to tailor your status page to your website’s identity.

-A: By looking at the best status page examples above, we can understand what makes a good status page.
+By looking at the examples above, we can understand what makes a good status page.
 Here are some of our suggestions:

 Whatever status page you need, you can usually subscribe to specific plans for that particular page.
 For example, Atlassian status pages come in three different plans for the types listed above.